 Configuring the Active Directory Integration

-After you have created your AD user and downloaded the necessary files, you will now need to extract the Microsoft AD Connectors file.
-Once all files have been extracted, move the UserSync.conf file into the unzipped folder containing sync application.
+After you have created your AD user and downloaded the executable, you will now need to extract the Microsoft AD Connectors file.
+Once extracted, run the application titled IncidentIQ.Connectors.MicrosoftAd.exe as an administrator.
+This will open up a new application window.
+At this point, click Run now to begin your first manual sync.

 Running the application can take a while depending on the number of users in your AD (syncing about 10,000 users takes roughly 10-15 minutes).
 Upon completion, you will see a message stating "Completed sending data to IncidentIQ."